Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What’s the resale value of a tiny home?

-Unlike traditional homes, tiny homes generally depreciate in value instead of appreciate.
-Tiny homes are pretty niche, and because of that, they can be difficult to sell down the line.
-Ultimately resale value will depend on several factors, including the location of the tiny house, what condition it’s in, whether it’s on a foundation or on wheels, and if it’s been well maintained.
+Unlike traditional homes, tiny homes don’t necessarily appreciate in value.¹³ Tiny homes are niche, and because of that, they can be difficult to sell down the line.
+Ultimately, the resale value will depend on several factors, including the location of the tiny house, what condition it’s in, whether it’s on a foundation or on wheels, and whether it’s been well maintained.

 How long do tiny houses last?

 A well-constructed tiny house should be able to last just as long as a traditional house.
-How long a tiny house lasts will depend on several factors, such as regular maintenance, the materials used, whether it’s built on foundation or wheels (tiny homes on wheels tend to break down faster), and the overall craftsmanship of the house.
+How long a tiny house lasts will depend on regular maintenance, the materials used, whether it’s built on a foundation or wheels (tiny homes on wheels may be more vulnerable), and the overall craftsmanship of the house.

 Which states allow tiny houses?

-While tiny homes are not technically illegal in any U.S. state, according to the Tiny House Society, some areas are more tiny-home-friendly than others.
-The laws that pertain to tiny houses vary state by state and also county by county, so do your research before building or purchasing a tiny home so you’ll know how these regulations could impact you.
+While tiny homes are not technically illegal in any U.S. state, some areas are more tiny-home-friendly than others.¹⁴ The laws pertaining to tiny houses vary state by state and county by county, so do your research before building or purchasing a tiny house to learn how these regulations could impact you.

 Easy online banking